-The only area where the book is lacking is diet advice, so if your main goal is losing weight, you’ll want to start with one of the following two books instead (and then read Starting Strength) . . .
+The only area where the book is lacking is diet advice, so if your main goal is losing weight or building muscle, you’ll want to start with one of the following two books instead (and then read Starting Strength) . . .

-- Instead of insisting you follow a particular diet or training approach, you learn the grammar of fat loss and muscle gain, which helps you build an amazing body regardless of what diet or exercise program you follow.
+Unlike other “weight loss” books, it doesn’t insist you follow a particular diet or training approach.
+Instead, it teaches you the grammar of fat loss and muscle gain, which helps you build an amazing body regardless of what diet or exercise program you follow.

-After you finish reading either of these books, you may also enjoy Beyond Bigger Leaner Stronger, which offers a new diet and training program to help you keep getting bigger and stronger after your newbie gains are gone.
-(Beyond Thinner Leaner Stronger is coming down the pike, too).
+After reading this book, you may also enjoy Beyond Bigger Leaner Stronger, which offers a new diet and training program to help you keep getting bigger and stronger after your newbie gains are gone.
+More on this in a moment.

-He was also one of the first people to beat the drum for a style of eating known as flexible dieting.
+Lyle McDonald was one of the first people to beat the drum for a style of eating known as flexible dieting.
 In fact, he coined the term back in 2005 when he published A Guide to Flexible Dieting.

 The book is based on a simple, counterintuitive, and profound idea: